UchechukwuAwa/Wordpress-EKS-project/README.md

 - WordPress

 ### Prerequisites
-Before starting, the following as to be installed and configured:
+Before starting, the following has to be installed and configured:

-Docker
+- Docker
-AWS CLI
+- AWS CLI
-kubectl
+- kubectl
-eksctl
+- eksctl